amctagg1/eleventy-starter/README.md

     // build eleventy and start up a local server
     npx @11ty/eleventy --serve

 ## Eleventy Config
-Any templates found by eleventy are compiled to static HTML in a _site folder.
-CSS and images are configured to auto-copy into the _site folder in eleventy.js
+Eleventy compiles to static HTML in a folder called _site The _site folder and eleventy's npm dependencies are excluded from git tracking using the .gitignore field CSS and images are configured to auto-copy into the _site folder in eleventy.js